 How to inspire people to join your event?

 You have a dream, it’s to organise an event, a festival, a gathering!
-Your event is approaching soon, and you have only managed to sell some of your tickets and you ask:
+Your event is approaching soon and you ask:

 “How do we energise more people to join us?”

 This is a question that comes up often.
 In fact, it was a question that was asked yesterday by a friend who is seeking some advice, and is in synchronicity with another friend organising a separate event.
 This is a gift for them and to everyone organising events.